Information Security Investment Program

 Benefits to Campus

-UC Berkeley is dedicated to strengthening cybersecurity methods to protect our data and research.
-Through the Information Security Investment Program, we are focused on protecting research integrity and funding opportunities, enable seamless teaching and learning experiences, and to uphold our institutional mission and reputation.
+UC Berkeley is committed to enhancing cybersecurity measures to safeguard our data and research.
+Through the Information Security Investment Program, we are focused on protecting research integrity and funding opportunities, enabling seamless teaching and learning experiences, and upholding our institutional mission and reputation.

 The combined benefits of these efforts will include increased protection of our vital information and systems, a strengthened cybersecurity posture, and a mitigated cybersecurity risk profile.